 - Add chana dal and peanuts and cook for 30 seconds.

-- Add urad dal and cashew and cook till they turn to a light golden colour.
+- Add urad dal and cashew and cook till they turn to a light golden color.

-- Add onions, carrots and peas, green chillies and ginger.
+- Add onions, carrots and peas, green chilies, and ginger.
 Cook till the onions turn translucent.

 - Add salt and water.
 Cover the pan and allow the water to come to a boil.
-Once it boils, open cover and add the roasted sevia.
-Give it a really good mix, lower heat, cover and cook for 6 minutes.
+Once it boils, open the cover and add the roasted sevia.
+Give it a really good mix, lower heat, cover, and cook for 6 minutes.
 Stir once in-between.

 - After 6 minutes, turn the flame off and allow it to sit covered for another 5 minutes.
 Open, fluff gently, garnish with coriander leaves and serve hot.

 To get started with the best diet & training choices for your fitness or weight loss plan, sign up today, and speak to our experts.